-Coaching Stipends: All stipends are set by the district.
+Coaching Stipends/Gifts: All stipends are set by the district.
 Coaches are prohibited from accepting any monies or compensation outside of an end of season parent gift.
-A guideline for the end of year coach's gift (per BP 5133) is that the gift should not exceed \$500 per contributing person.
+The end of year coach's gift (per BP 5133) should not exceed \$20 per contributing person.

-Teacher Coaches: When a coaching opening occurs, interested current AUHSD teachers with appropriate qualifications have priority over other candidates for the position.
-The teacher/coach will receive the district assigned bonus payment.
+On Campus Coaches: When a coaching opening occurs, current AUHSD certificated employees with appropriate qualifications who are interested have priority over other candidates for the position.
+Certificated and classified employees will receive an additional stipend for coaching per the AEA and SEIU Contracts.